vaguelyethnic/client-side-mastery/book-3-martins-aquarium/chapters/MM_DATA.md

-# Chapter 2: Creating the Movie Data
+# Creating the Movie Data

 In this chapter, we will create the movie data that will be used to generate the movie cards in our showcase.
 We'll store the movie data in a JavaScript file as an array of objects, where each object represents a movie with its properties.